OndrejTuma/CKAD/useful_commands.md

 When created, it creates ServiceAccount object and then generates a token for the ServiceAccount and then creates a Secret and stores the token there.
-Then it linkes the secret to the ServiceAccount.
+Then it links the secret to the ServiceAccount.
 This token can be used as a bearer token for REST API requests